d-easton/twitch-dashboard/README.md

 # Twitch Dashboard
 A simple React webapp that displays the top livestreams currently online at twitch.tv, with built-in game search and pagination features.
 I built this app in Spring of 2019 as a trail project for my software engineering internship at [Primed Mind](https://primedmind.com/).
+Project updated in Spring of 2020 to better conform to JS/React best practices.

 The current production version of this app is available [here](https://twitchdashboard.surge.sh/)